 When blooming, poinsettias thrive in temperatures between 60 and 70 degrees Fahrenheit.
 Warmer temperatures can shorten a plant's bloom time, and colder ones can shorten its life.
 For best results, place your poinsettia near a sunny window where there is no draft.
 Make sure the plant doesn't actually touch the window pane, as this can make the plant too cold.

-Poinsettias are short-light plants, meaning they respond to and bloom during shorter days.
-If you want to keep your holiday plant looking good for longer, place it in a dark room each night where the temperature is between 55 and 60 degrees Fahrenheit.
+Poinsettias are short-day plants, meaning they respond to and bloom during shorter days.
+If you want to keep your holiday plant looking good for longer, place it in a dark closet each night that receives no light where the temperature is between 55 and 60 degrees Fahrenheit.
+Leave it in the dark for 15 hours each night for 10 to 12 weeks.
 Don't fertilize it while it's in bloom, however.
 Doing so provides no benefits.

 Make Your Plant Bloom Again